• Skip to primary navigation

 Roller blind brackets and pull cord

-Before fitting anything in place it’s always a good idea to do a test fit first to make sure you know exactly how your particular roller blind goes together and operates.
+Before installing, do a test fit to understand how your roller blind assembles and operates.

-In this case the pull cord mechanism featured a recess that slots into a locator on the actual roller that allows the roller to turn when the pull cord is pulled.
+In our example, the pull cord mechanism has a recess that slots into a locator on the roller, allowing it to turn when the cord is pulled.

 Recess in roller blind pull cord